-Any student who knows in advance that he or she will miss a significant number of school days must meet with the Assistant Principal for approval prior to the start of the semester.
+Any student who knows in advance that he or she will miss a significant number of school days must notify the Assistant Principal at least two weeks before the planned absence (10/25/21).

 On rare occasions, a situation may arise that requires a student to miss class for personal reasons.
 If so, the student must have the new attendance form completed online.
 Please find this form on our school website.
 Students are expected to make advance arrangements with their teachers to deal with any materials or assessments they might be missing while away from school.
-If a student is going to be missing Mass, Reconciliation, Adoration or House meetings, the student will be required to fill out the absence form and have it approved by the Dean's Office.